trampgeek/moodle-qtype_coderunner/README.md

 easy extension to other languages and one lecturer has made intermittent use of *clojure* questions.

-For security and load reasons, CodeRunner in its present form is not suitable for installing on an institution-wide Moodle server.
-Instead, it is recommended that a special quiz server be set up: essentially just a standard Linux install plus Moodle, CodeRunner and any extra languages required (e.g. Python3, Java).
+For security and load reasons, it is recommended that CodeRunner be set up on a special quiz-server rather than on an institution-wide Moodle server.
+However, this latest version of CodeRunner does allow use of a remote sandbox machine for running all student-submitted code so provided only that sandbox is enabled, as discussed below, this version should actually be safe to install on an institutional server.

 A single 4-core server can handle an average quiz question submission rate of about 30 quiz questions per minute while maintaining a response time of less than about 3 - 4 seconds, assuming the student code itself runs in a